matttgregg/advent2020/README.md

 everything with immutable data structures at first and watched my CPU melt.
 It was a good learning experience though, and ended up having to learn more about Racket, and learned about zipper data structures for the first time.

+# Day 24

+Bizarrely, I think this was actually my fastest to implement this year.
+I did spend some time thinking about the problem this morning, but implementation was about half an hour.

+  * The key observation relies on reducing the hexagon problem to a simple grid.
+Best way to think is pencil on paper - you *could* work out real x, y coordinates, with an annoying root three appearing because of the 60 degree angle.
+  * You *could* deal with that by using float, and appropriate 'close enough' equality.
+  * You *could* deal with that by storing your coordinates as an integer part, and a root three part.
+(Observing that you'll never be able to form an integer by adding root three parts, and vice versa.)
+  * Or...
+  * Observe that the hex grid is rectangular grid with a slightly skewed connectivity.

+Once you realise the last it's pretty trivial.
+Essentially the east/west directions behave as normal (plus/minus on the x axis), while the angled connections are slightly skewed.
+It doesn't matter which way - I put sw -> ne on the diagonal, and se -> nw on the vertical.
+Visually this looks like just shoving rows of hexagons so they line up on a rectangular grid.

+The previous problems have primed me well for game of life type problems, although I do try something slightly new for this one (I build a count of neghbours, rather than check the neighbours of each tile.)
+I rely heavily on hash sets/maps.
+I don't bother to optimise with arrays for this problem.

+All clear quickly, and ready for tomorrow.
+I almost definitely won't have time to complete tomorrow on Christmas day, but look forward to having a think and getting it implemented over the holidays.